GNU epsilon -- an extensible programming language: S-expressions

 For each addend type $\SET{A}_i$ we also define: \begin{itemize} \item the \TDEF{injected type s-$\SET{A}_i$} (pronounced like $\SET{A}_i$ preceded by the syllable ``ess'') as $\{i\}\times\SET{A}_i$; \item the \TDEF{$\SET{A}_i$-injection} function $in_{\SET{A}_i} : {\SET{A}_i} \to \SET{S}$ as $\{x \mapsto (i, x)\ |\ x \in \SET{A}_i\}$; \item the \TDEF{$\SET{A}_i$-ejection} partial function $ej_{\SET{A}_i} : \SET{S} \PARTIAL {\SET{A}_i}$ as $\{(i, x) \mapsto x\ |\ x \in \SET{A}_i\}$. \end{itemize} And the \TDEF{untyped ejection} function $ej : \SET{S} \to \bigcup_{i}{\SET{A}_i}$ as $\{(i, x) \mapsto x\ |\ (i, x) \in \SET{S}\}$. \QEDDEFINITION \end{definition} As per Definition~\ref{s-expression-definition} we call \TDEF{s-fixnums}, \TDEF{s-symbols} and \TDEF{the empty s-list singleton} the injections of fixnums, symbols, and the empty list singleton into s-expressions.
 We call \TDEF{s-conses} the injection of conses --- which, it is worth to stress once more, means the set of \textit{s-expression} pairs, rather than \textit{any} pairs.
 The specific nature of \TDEF{S-procedures} depends on the Lisp dialect, but in general we can think of them as the injection of procedures with effects accepting zero or more s-expressions and returning one s-expression\footnote{In our presentation we use the ``s-'' prefix for explicitly highlighting the difference between a type and its injection into s-expressions, but such distinction is not needed in Lisp where \textit{every} object is an s-expression: s-fixnums, s-symbols and the empty s-list in Lisp are just ``fixnums'', ``symbols'' and ``the empty list''.
 Here we speak of an s-cons as an (injected) pair \textit{of two s-expressions} rather than two arbitrary objects; since here we do not have much use for non-injected \textit{conses} we can also avoid the issue of conses of non-s-expressions.}. \\ \\ Up to this point we have defined s-expressions as a mathematical structure; but since s-expressions are used for input and output, we also need to specify their \textit{written notation} as a reasonably formal syntax.
 However, to avoid making our notation too heavy, we will not explicitly distinguish between s-expression literals and their corresponding non-injected literals. \begin{definition}[s-expression syntax] Comments start with a semicolon and extend up to the end of the line; all whitespace is otherwise ignored. \begin{itemize} \item We write s-fixnums as strings of one or more digits in radix 10, preceded by an optional sign;

 \item we write the empty s-list as ``\CODE{()}'', possibly with whitespace or comments between the open and closed parentheses;

-\item we accept as an s-symbol any sequence of characters not containing spaces, dots, semicolons, quotes, backquotes, commas or parentheses which is not well-formed as an s-fixnum or an s-expression prefix as per Syntactic Convention~\ref{lisp-sexpression-prefix-syntactic-convention}\footnote{This description is simplified and idealized compared to what any realistic Lisp allows.
-Most dialects provide some escaping mechanism to embed any character within a symbol name, including whitespace.};
+\item we accept as an s-symbol any sequence of characters not containing spaces, dots, semicolons, quotes, backquotes, commas or parentheses which is not well-formed as an s-fixnum or an s-expression prefix as per Syntactic Convention~\ref{lisp-sexpression-prefix-syntactic-convention}\footnote{This description is simplified and idealized compared to what realistic Lisps allow: practical dialects provide escaping mechanisms to even embed \textit{whitespace} within a symbol name.};